ezsystems/commerce-documentation/docs/cookbook/how_to_adapt_ui_for_configuration/how_to_adapt_the_ui_for_configuration.md

   - 1.)
 The configuration is stored in a database as **eZ Document**.
 There is a special type called "Configuration", which is storing the yml representation.
     ![](attachments/23560666/23569049.png)

   - 2.)
-A [.yml file](Store-silver.eShop-backend-configuration-in-.yml-file_23560984.html) with this configuration is stored in the file system and afterwards in the stash cache.
+The configuration is stored in the stash cache.

 ## How client configuration is acknowledged by eZ Commerce